I received an email titled, "LOVE-HANDLES!! Help me lose them."

 Lie on your back with your feet straight in the air.
 Keep your legs straight up in the air for the advanced crunches.
 Cross your hands over your chest and bring your elbows to your knees by flexing your stomach.
-(Do not do if you have previous lower back injury - place feet on the floor.)
+(Do not do if you have a previous lower-back injury; place feet on the floor.)
 Check out "Achieve Washboard Abs" for more information.

 In the same position as the regular crunch, lift your knees and butt toward your elbows.
 Leave your head and upper body flat on the ground.
 Only move your legs and butt.
-(Do not do if you have previous lower back injury)
+(Do not do if you have a previous lower-back injury.)

 Cross your left leg over your right leg.
 Flex your stomach and twist to bring your right elbow to your left knee.

-This exercise will help you build your abs, back and hips to help with long ocean swims and balance out the hip flexors exercises.
-Twist to both sides keeping your shoulders on the floor and stay in the bent knee position when rotating left and right.
+This exercise will help you build your abs, back and hips to help with long ocean swims and balance out the hip flexor exercises.
+Twist to both sides, keeping your shoulders on the floor and stay in the bent knee position when rotating left and right.